-Almost 20 years ago, I left an abusive relationship and lost my son and my home.
+Almost 20 years ago, I left an abusive relationship and lost my 5-year old son and my home.
 It was a difficult decision to leave, made when I had no one to turn to.
 My ex-husband ended up taking it to the extreme and I had no contact with my son for 15 years.
 Without my son, I didn’t want to do anything.
 I had no purpose in life.

 I was in a really dark place for those 15 years and surrounded myself with toxic people because I didn’t feel worthy.
 I felt like that’s what I deserved for not being there for my son.
 All I ever wanted was my son and then one day it happened–I found my son on Facebook!
 I was able to ask my son to give me a chance so I could get to know him and be a part of his life.
 And this was the beginning of my Turning Point, because I was so embarrassed when I told my son I was homeless and broke.
 That was definitely my Breaking Point.
-It was just not okay anymore to be in a toxic relationship.
+It was just not okay anymore to be in a toxic environment.